"Our intent is to create an archive for all interested churches so that they have a resource to teach the next generation and preserve their history."

-The program provides multidisciplinary resources in education, law, and social services to underserved residents by establishing congregation-based church partnerships through the West Grove's sixteen-church Ministerial Alliance.
+The Historic Black Church Program provides multidisciplinary resources in education, law, and social services to underserved residents by establishing congregation-based church partnerships through the West Grove's sixteen-church Ministerial Alliance.
 It is also expanding to collaborate with additional churches in Liberty City, Overtown, South Miami and other low income communities of color throughout Miami-Dade county.

 The program offers University of Miami students and faculty opportunities for civic engagement, service-learning, and community-based research and is comprised of the following initiatives: